jburgaya/virulence_pseudomonas_db/README.md

 ## Usage

 Edit inputs in ``config/config.yml`` file:
-* samples: path to file with a list of sample names withput extension or path.
+* samples: path to file with a list of sample names without extension or path.
 * fastas: path to the fastas directory

 Then, run snakemake as: